-The analysis of over 2,800 CBRE rental transactions in condominiums and apartments showed that there has only been a slight change in median lump sum rental since 2009.
-CBRE Research chose to compare the lump sum achieved rent of two- and three-bedroom condominiums and apartments since they match the demand of the market.
+Our analysis of over 2,900 CBRE rental transactions in condominiums and apartments showed that there has only been a slight change in median lump sum rental since 2009.
+CBRE Research chose to compare the achieved lump sum rents of two- and three-bedroom condominiums and apartments since they match the demand of the market.

 This is an extract of CBRE Bangkok Property Report.
 Click to subscribe or for further details.